Making An Exoneree 2019

 Food and refreshments will be provided

 The Spring 2019 version of the class focused on six potential exonerees who have been incarcerated for almost 150 years in total.
-The students have created short documentaries that make the case for innocence, while seeking to inspire their audience to create social, moral, and legal pressure to correct these judicial errors.
+The students created short documentaries that make the case for innocence, while seeking to inspire their audience to create social, moral, and legal pressure to correct these judicial errors.